 Another myth is that construction is not a ‘career’.
 Like any other profession, it allows for its practitioners to move up through the ranks.
 Impressively, according to one study from the Federation of Master Builders, as many as two thirds of all construction bosses started their careers as an apprentice.

 One pivotal advantage of the construction industry from the perspective of young people is that it will continue to provide employment opportunities.
 Times and attitudes may change, but things will always need to be built!
 This opens the door for regular employed work.
 Once qualified, you are not limited to a choice of employers — you can easily charge for your services in your local area, or even set up your own business.
+Click here for a few tips all builders can use to build their online presence.

 Take a look below at the roles in the construction industry that are in really high demand (and well paid!) — have you considered any of these interesting career opportunities?